Soro82/horse-riding/README.md

 The code to make the social media links was taken from the CI Love Running project.
 The images were downloaded from Pexels.
 I used resizepixel.com to reduce the size of my images.
-Convert images from jpg to webp using pixelied.com.
+Converted images from jpg to webp using pixelied.com.
 The paragraph about show jumping was copied from www.horseandhound.co.uk The paragraph about cross country horse riding was copied from www.wikipedia.com The paragraph about hacking was copied from www.horseandhound.co.uk